★ BEST INVESTING TOOLS COMPARISON ★

 Which has a better stock screener—FRED (Federal Reserve Economic Data) or MarketXLS?

-MarketXLS includes a stock screener for finding investment ideas.
-FRED (Federal Reserve Economic Data) focuses on other analytical tools.
+MarketXLS has a stock screener for surfacing ideas; FRED (Federal Reserve Economic Data) doesn't, and focuses its energy elsewhere.

 Can I track my portfolio with FRED (Federal Reserve Economic Data) or MarketXLS?